Existence and Characterisation of Bivariate Bicycle Codes: Acknowledgments

 \section{Acknowledgments}

 We thank Fabrizio Conca, Pascal Otjens, Jyrki Lahtonen and Raul Parcelas Resina dos Santos for fruitful discussions.
-This research is financially supported by the Dutch Ministry of Economic Affairs and Climate Policy (EZK), as part of the Quantum Delta NL programme, and by the Netherlands Organisation for Scientific Research (NWO) under Grant No. 680.92.18.05.
-Additionally, this work is financially supported by EuRyQa European consortium.
+This research is financially supported by the Dutch Ministry of Economic Affairs and Climate Policy (EZK), as part of the Quantum Delta NL programme, and by the Netherlands Organisation for Scientific Research (NWO) under Grant No. 680.92.18.05, and by the the Horizon Europe program HORIZON-CL4-2021-DIGITAL-EMERGING-01-30 via the project 101070144 (EuRyQa).